linenoise/FastFader/README.md

 To see example lighting demonstrations, check out the `examples` folder of this codebase.

-Once you have a fader object instantiated and bound to your FastLED interface, you have the following additional functions available with which to communicate with your LED strip:
+Once you have a fader object instantiated and bound to your FastLED interface, you have the following additional functions available with which to communicate with your LED strip.
+All functions other than get_pixel return a reference to the fader object, so calls can be chained if desired, e.g. `fader.clear().set_frame(your_array).push()`.

-### FastFader& clear();
+### clear();

 The `fader.clear` function quickly resets the LED strip.

-### FastFader& set_pixel(int pos, int value, int channel);
+### set_pixel(int pos, int value, int channel);

 AKA: